-- Success rate of getting to the summit is approx. 85%
+- The success rate of getting to the summit is approximately 85%

-- The day we landed in Kilimanjaro it was well over 30 plus degrees with glorious sunshine.
+- The day we landed in Kilimanjaro it was well over 30+ degrees celsius, with glorious sunshine.

-- 7 days later at the summit it was at least -5 to -10 degrees and a snow-storm.
+- Seven days later, at the summit, it was at least -5 to -10 degrees and a snow storm.

 - When you breathe at the summit you take in just 50% air that you would at the start of the trip.

-- It took 7 days to get to the summit and 8 hours to descend.
+- It took seven days to get to the summit and eight hours to descend.

-- The distance walked over the 8 days is 84kms, not including acclimatisation walks on most days.
+- The distance walked over the eight days is 84kms, not including acclimatisation walks on most days.

-- On summit night, the climb from base camp as the crow flies to the summit is just over 1km, but the trail zig zags up, so its 6km of hiking and this takes 7 hours to do.
+- On summit night, the climb from base camp is just over one kilometre, but the trail zig zags up, so it’s six kilometres of hiking and this takes seven hours to do.

-- 11 adventurers in our group and 49 Tanzanian awesome support staff
+- We had 11 adventurers in our group and 49 Tanzanian awesome support staff

-As each day of hiking drew closer to the finale of the trip, the very reason that we all came here, the conversation and banter always seems to end up focusing on the final ascent.
+As each day of hiking drew closer to the finale of the trip (the very reason that we all came here), the conversation and banter always seemed to end up focusing on the final ascent.
 The Tanzanian Sherpas are amazing; they make everything and everyone feel so much better with their confidence that we will all make it to the top.
 One of these amazing men was King James.